FaeInterestingWorld/.github/profile/README.md

 ### Applications

-Fae-Simulated is a project to apply the IWH to LLMs to provide advice based on the IWH.
+Apply the IWH to (Current) non-independent AI systems imagine what a (Future) I-AGI could be like.

 - Provide humans a way to interact with a simulated version of a (Future) I-AGIs
 - Gather feedback on human concerns about future I-AGIs to proactively address